8 Things You Must See in Florence On A Day Trip

 4. GALLERIA DELL’ACCADEMIA

-Book tickets in advance to skip the ticket queue.
-Not much you can do in the entrance queue.
+Book tickets in advance to skip the ticket line.
+Otherwise, prepare to spend countless hours in the summer waiting in line.

 5. PIAZZA DELLA REPUBBLICA